tunjidina/eq-stress-test/README.md

 Once daily return series are obtained, a [portfolio beta](http://www.investopedia.com/terms/b/beta.asp) is calculated and used for stress testing.

-Results are currently outputted to a styled webpage which is then converted to a pdf.
+Results are currently outputted to a styled web page which can also be converted to a pdf (via wkhtmltopdf).

 -----